lukamiletic95/papers/Mempool.md

 Speaking in terms of blockchain, Mempool is a bottleneck of the system.
 It contains unconfirmed transactions, and the faster it is emptied, the better user experience it is to a client.
 In a situation where one server's Mempool becomes overloaded, there may come to that server crashing.

-Therefore, it is vital to ensure "liveliness" of a Mempool, in the sense of it constantly releasing processed transactions, in order to provide more space for the ones to come in the future.
+Therefore, it is vital to ensure "liveliness" of a Mempool, in the sense that it should constantly release processed transactions, in order to provide more space for the ones to come in the future.
 Speed of clearing a Mempool is tightly connected to a gossiping protocol used within the network.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1MTQzNDI3NSwtODE4OTMxNzkzXX0=
+eyJoaXN0b3J5IjpbMTc2MTMzNTg2NywtODE4OTMxNzkzXX0=
 -->